 As with Trump's book, there have been no major revelations from Bush's book just yet (admittedly, I haven't read it all).
 Rather, it's widely viewed as a part of his campaign revamp — a way for the flagging candidate to tout his record as governor and recast himself as the "joyful" campaign-trail warrior he once said he wanted to be.
 After all, his book opens with a chapter called "This is Exhilarating" and ends with one titled "This Job Gives Me Great Joy!", as The Associated Press points out.

 When a book is a campaign book, the compelling-narrative bar seems to lower a few notches.
 As the New York Times' Peter Baker wrote in a review of Clinton's 2014 Hard Choices: "perhaps it's more fitting to compare her memoir not with the diplomatic histories of other secretaries of state but with the pre-campaign books of other would-be presidents."

 Baker characterized Clinton's book as a "safe and unchallenging volume, full of bromides and talking points."
 It was simply no match for Dean Acheson's 1969 book about his years as secretary of state, Present at the Creation.
-Other major reviewers also panned the book as "careful" and news-free.
-(Still, compared with other campaign books, Baker also called Clinton's "a cut above.")
+But then, compared with other campaign books, Baker also calls Clinton's "a cut above."
+Still, other major reviewers panned the book as "careful" and news-free.

 Similarly, President Obama's 2006 The Audacity of Hope paled in comparison with his 1995 Dreams from My Father for some reviewers.
 Despite giving Audacity a generally positive review, the Times' Michiko Kakutani called it a "political document," adding, "portions of the volume read like outtakes from a stump speech, and the bulk of it is devoted to laying out Mr. Obama's policy positions on a host of issues."